 - a.
 Uniforms should be loose fitting and conservative in cut. - b.
 Scrub tops in white, green, or blue no prints or patterns are allowed.
 You will prefer two pockets at the waist if available for practicality. - c.
 All students may wear white or navy full length scrub pants.
 No jeans, cropped pants or shorts. - d.
 All student may wear cleaned/pressed scrub jackets that match the color of their scrubs or may be white.
 Scrub jackets with hood will not be permitted. - e.
 All students must wear uniform shoes or athletic shoes that are mostly white and have a back.
 Croc-like shoes are not allowed.
 Backless shoes are an OSHA violation and may not be worn.
-Good shoes are recommended due to extended amounts of time spent on your feet.
+Good shoes are recommended due to the extended amount of time spent on your feet.
 Hose or socks must be worn. - f.
 Undergarments must be white when wearing white uniform pants.
 Undergarments must be worn. - g.
 You will also need a pen and a pocket-sized notebook for each clinical site.
 Minimum of 2. - h.
 You must also wear a Parkland College Health Professions patch on the left sleeve of your uniform top.
 These are available in the college bookstore. - i.
-No artificial nails or nail jewelry allowed. - j.
+No artificial nails including acrylic nails, dip or nail jewelry allowed.
+You may wear gels, regular polish or shellac.
+Nails must be kept short.
+Meaning if you hold the palm of your hand toward your face, you should not be able to see your nails. - j.
 Tattoos must be covered by clothing, bandages, or cosmetics in clinical. - k.
 Hair must be neat and clean and of natural colors. - 1.
-Beards and mustaches must be clean and neatly trimmed. - m.
-In clinical, no visible piercing other than ears and only one per ear. - n.
+No beards allowed.
+Mustaches must be clean & neatly trimmed.
+Must maintain mask standards. - m.
+In clinical, no visible piercings other than ears and only one per ear. - n.
 Smoking is not allowed on clinical grounds students who smell of smoke will be sent home. - o.
 Daily attention to personal hygiene is expected.
 Violations see hygiene policy. - p.
 Hygiene Policy - Good personal hygiene is part of professional appearance and adherence to uniform codes. - Regular bathing, oral hygiene, and use of deodorant as often as necessary. - Clothing will be laundered daily, unwrinkled, not visibly soiled/stained and in good repair.

-Any violation in uniform codes and the student will be sent home, resulting in a personal day.
+^{} Any violation in uniform codes and the student will be sent home, resulting in a personal day.
 This day may not be made up.